krb5/krb5/doc/admin/install_kdc.rst

 You will need to set up a cron job to run this script at the intervals you decided on earlier (see :ref:`db_prop`).

-Now that the slave KDC has a copy of the Kerberos database, you can start the krb5kdc daemon::
+Now that the replica KDC has a copy of the Kerberos database, you can start the krb5kdc daemon::

     shell% krb5kdc